emmakat/automatic-ripping-machine/README.md

 ## Hello!
-This project has been *significantly* modified to suit my needs.
-You should probably not use it!
-Please do not expect support.
+This project's readme and some of the files have been *significantly* modified to suit my needs (I have 7 optical drives and I want to store all the media on a 2nd harddrive away from my OS).
+So you should probably not use it or expect support!

 ### Pre-requisites
 1. From a fresh image with Ubuntu 20.10 minimal install